Christmas 2022 Wishes from Fr. Steve

 When and how long is the Christmas season?

-It actually begins on Christmas Day and continues until the Feast of the Baptism of the Lord which falls on January 13 this year.
-And in between we celebrate the Feast of the Holy Family (December 30) and the Feast of the Epiphany (January 6) when we celebrate the Wise Men's journey to visit Jesus and His parents in Bethlehem.
-Just like the three Wise Men went on a pilgrimage to see the baby Jesus over 2000 years ago, Christians still continue this practice today.
-See where some of our very own St. B's parishioners have gone on their own pilgrimage in the Epiphany edition of #iamsaintbrigid.
+It actually begins on Christmas Day and continues until the Feast of the Baptism of the Lord which falls on January 9th, 2023.
+And in between we celebrate the Feast of the Holy Family and the Feast of the Epiphany, when we celebrate the Wise Men's journey to visit Jesus and His parents in Bethlehem.
+Just like the Wise Men went on a pilgrimage to see the baby Jesus over 2000 years ago, Christians still continue this practice today.

 12 Days of Christmas